Alleviating Back Pain: How Pilates can help your lower back

 If you would like advice or guidance on how to do any of these exercises, please do not hesitate to get in touch.

-We also have a range of in person 1-to-1 Pilates and group Pilates classes which can be tailored to your needs or requirements.
+We also have a range of 1-to-1 Pilates and Group Pilates classes which can be tailored to your needs or requirements.
 So, if you wish to combat your lower back pain in the company of an expert, get in touch.

 We offer:

-Book an appointment at our fully equipped Pilates studios in Glasgow City Centre.
+Book an appointment at our fully equipped Pilates studio conveniently located between Glasgow City Centre & Glasgow Southside.
 Our studio is based at Oxford House, 71 Oxford Street, Glasgow.

 For more information, please get in touch online by emailing hello@yellowpilates.com